Interstate 376 Business

+Although this interstate is primarily a freeway, a short section in the middle of its route is an expressway with signalized at-grade intersections.

 Route description

-Business Loop 376 diverges from I-376 at a partial interchange in Findlay Township, heading due south as a continuation of the Beaver Valley Expressway with a wide grass median.
+I-376 Bus. diverges from I-376 at a partial interchange in Findlay Township, heading due south as a continuation of the Beaver Valley Expressway with a wide grass median.
 The road immediately turns east, meeting Flaugherty Run Road at a diamond interchange which allows indirect access to the remaining movements for I-376.
-Heading east, Business Loop 376 comes to a diamond interchange with International Drive, which provides access to three of the cargo areas of Pittsburgh International Airport.
+Heading east, I-376 Bus. comes to a diamond interchange with International Drive, which provides access to three of the cargo areas of Pittsburgh International Airport.
 Further east, the median narrows and the road curves southeast before coming to a signalized intersection with Hangar Road, which connects to the airport service area, marking the end of the Beaver Valley Expressway.

-Business Loop 376 turns east again as a four-lane, at-grade limited-access road before intersecting University Boulevard to the north and Horizon Drive to the south.
+I-376 Bus. turns east again as a four-lane, at-grade limited-access road before intersecting University Boulevard to the north and Horizon Drive to the south.
 This intersection is the beginning of the Airport Parkway, at which point a wide grass median begins again.
 The third and final signalized intersection on the route is with Airside Drive, leading to more of the airport's cargo areas.
-The median narrows again as Business Loop 376 curves south-southeast as a freeway once again.
+The median narrows again as I-376 Bus. curves south-southeast as a freeway once again.
 The road intersects Thorn Run Road and then Ewing Road before ending at I-376.
 The Airport Parkway name continues onto I-376 to the east.